aolimelo/kbgen/README.md

 For this example we use a small knowledge base from the Semantic Web dog food about the conference [`ESWC2015`](http://data.dws.informatik.uni-mannheim.de/hmctp/kbgen/eswc2015.n3), whose horn rules are available [`here`](http://data.dws.informatik.uni-mannheim.de/hmctp/kbgen/eswc2015-AmieRules.txt).

-- First load the knowledge base into a tensor:
+- First load the knowledge base dump into a tensor:

  ```
  python load_tensor.py eswc2015.n3